Victory0007/DE_Zoomcamp_Capstone_Project_/README.md

 1. **Scraping**: Airflow runs scraper to fetch data and store it in S3.
 2. **Data Ingestion**: Data is loaded into PostgreSQL for cleaning and transformation.
 3. **Data Visualization**: Tableau connects to PostgreSQL and generates visual reports.

----

-## Conclusion

-This pipeline demonstrates the full process of collecting, processing, and visualizing Premier League data using modern data engineering tools.
-The use of S3, PostgreSQL, Airflow, and Tableau provides a scalable and efficient solution.